 What to Know About Bicyclists’ Rights in Sandy Springs

 Most laws that cover the rights and responsibilities of bicyclists are outlined under Title 40 of the Georgia Code, but there are some situations where local ordinances may provide certain exceptions.
-If you’re unsure about a specific law or rule in Sandy Springs, a local bicycle accident lawyer can help.
+If you’re unsure about a specific law or rule, a local bicycle accident lawyer in Sandy Springs can help.

-Under Georgia Code section 40-1-1, bicycles are considered as ‘vehicles” in Georgia.
+Under Georgia Code section 40-1-1, bicycles are considered “vehicles” in Georgia.
 The law also considers bike riders to be “drivers,” meaning the rules of the road apply to them just as they do to other drivers.
 They also have the same right to be on the road as other drivers, such as stopping at red lights and stop signs and signaling to other drivers when they are about to turn on a road.

-Bicycles in Sandy Springs must also:
+Bicyclists in Sandy Springs must also:

 - Ride as far as possible to the right of the road (while staying safe) unless traveling at the same speed as traffic

 - Travel in the same direction as traffic

 - Not ride on the sidewalk if above the age of 12 (Georgia Code section 41-6-144)